 - You will be asked to log in (authenticate) using your IUPUI username and passphrase.
 You will then be taken to the library resource.

 - Connect using the university's VPN (Virtual Private Network).
 Instructions are here: http://kb.iu.edu/data/aygt.html.

-- The University Library tutorials may open work best using Internet Explorer; for Safari and Chrome, look for a small icon to the upper right to all opening the file via Adobe Reader.
-Adobe 9 is required for viewing the tutorials.
+University Library's tutorials work best in Internet Explorer.
+In Safari or Chrome, look for a small icon in the upper right to open file via Adobe Reader.
+Mac users should download tutorials before viewing.

 - Discovering Resources (8 min)

 Also try: Kimbel Library Instructional Videos from Coastal Carolina University (3 min).

 Publication Manual of the American Psychological Association, 6th ed.

 A print copy is in REFERENCE under call number BF76.7.
 P83 2010.
 See examples of citations.

 Visit this guide for help with using Endnote to manage your citations.

 Use this guide if you prefer to manage citations using Zotero.